AUTHOR & ILLUSTRATOR

 Frankie Brunker is the mother of three precious little people and an avowed bookworm.
 Her first child, Esme, was stillborn in 2013, and she felt having to navigate explaining her death to young children within her family was made harder by there being no children's book available that could explain accurately what had happened whilst in a beautiful and moving way.
 She also wanted more guidance as to how she could retain Esme's place in the family in positive and special ways.
 She was inspired to write this book, and the safe arrival of Esme's two siblings only cemented her desire to provide a resource to families that will do credit to how precious these little people really are.

-Gillian Gamble is an illustrator and photographer with a particular interest in storytelling.
-She has devoted much of her life to community development and social entrepreneurship.
+Gillian Gamble is an award-winning artist, illustrator and photographer with a particular interest in storytelling.
+She illustrates books and products, runs her own publishing company and has started several successful social enterprises, particularly in cultural leadership and using the arts for change.
 Visit her website for more information and to see previous work.

 Frankie contacted Gillian at the beginning of 2018 to request that she illustrate a picture book text she had written following the stillbirth of her daughter Esme.
 Gillian was immediately moved to tears by the very simple writing and the way it created a moment and space for a child to acknowledge and accept any emotion they might be feeling about such a painful event in their family.